Christmas and New Year rubbish and recycling

 If you buy a real Christmas tree there are options for what to do once you've finished with it and removed all its decorations:

 - if you have a garden waste collection, you can cut your real tree into small pieces and put it in your garden waste bin

 - real Christmas trees can be taken to your local Household Recycling Centre and placed in the garden waste container for composting, free of charge

-Please note that the following local organisations are running Christmas tree collections to raise money for charity.
-Slots are limited, so please book early.
+Please note that local organisations may be running Christmas tree collections to raise money for charity.
+Check local press and online for details.

 Residents are also being asked to consider more eco-friendly options such as home composting, or buying a rooted tree that can be kept in the garden until next year.

-Artificial Christmas trees will also not be collected by the DWP.
+Artificial Christmas trees will also not be collected by Dorset Council.
 If you can't keep it to use again, please take your tree to your local Household Recycling Centre.